7 Festivals on the Golden Triangle Tour!

 The Flamboyant Ram Barat, Agra

-If Hindu mythology entices you, then, this festival is worth experiencing on your timeless Golden Triangle tour.
+If Hindu mythology entices you, then, this festival of all the Golden Triangle Tour festivals is worth experiencing on your timeless Golden Triangle tour.

 Organized during Dussehra, Rama Barat is a special marriage procession that takes over Agra every October.